jimhester/test-glfs/README.md

-Usage of Git LFS on GitHub, with a GitLab non-github LFS backend
+# Example of Git LFS on GitHub, with a GitLab LFS backend

 ## Setup git lfs globally